-When you entered the Army you took care to see that your civilian affairs were properly handled before you put on a uniform.
-Now that you are about to leave the Army, it is equally wise to see that your military affairs are in order.
+When you entered the Army you took care to see that your civilian affairs were taken care of before you put on a uniform.
+Now that the process is reversed and you are about to leave the Army, it is equally wise to see that your military affairs are in order.